Seminar Series

 - Wednesday, 2 Nov 2022, at 16:00, Ana Lucia Varbanescu, University of Twente (and University of Amsterdam)

-Title: Towards Zero-Waste Computing
+Title: Towards zero-waste computing

 Abstract: “Computation” has become a massive part of our daily lives; even more so, in science, a lot of experiments and analysis rely on massive computation.
-Under the assumption that computation is cheap, and time-to-result is the only relevant metric for all of us, we currently use computational resources at record-low efficiency.
-In this talk, I argue this approach is an unacceptable waste of computing resources.
-I further define the goal of zero-waste computing and discuss how performance engineering methods and techniques can facilitate this goal.
-By means of several case-studies, I will also demonstrate performance engineering at work, proving how efficiency and time-to-result can co-exist.
+Under the assumption that computation is cheap, and time-to-result is the only relevant metric for all of us, we currently

 Short bio: Ana Lucia Varbanescu holds a BSc and MSc degree from POLITEHNICA University in Bucharest, Romania.
 She obtained her PhD from TUDelft, The Netherlands, and continued to work as a PostDoc researcher in The Netherlands, at TUDelft and VU University in Amsterdam.
 She is a MacGillavry fellow at University of Amsterdam, where she was tenured in 2018 as Associate Professor.
 Since 2022, she is also Professor at University of Twente.
 She has been a visiting researcher at IBM TJ Watson (2006, 2007), Barcelona Supercomputing Center (2007), NVIDIA (2009), and Imperial College of London (2013).
 She has received several NWO grants (including a Veni grant) and she is co-PI for the GraphMassivizer EU project.